Jasmin Savoy Brown

 Jasmin Savoy Brown (born March 21, 1994) is an American actress.
+She is known for starring in the thriller drama series Yellowjackets (2021–present) and the slasher franchise Scream (2022–present), the latter of which established her as a scream queen.

-She has appeared in the HBO mystery drama series The Leftovers (2015–2017), the ABC legal drama series For the People (2018–2019), and the Showtime psychological drama series Yellowjackets (2021–present).
-She played leading roles in the slasher films Sound of Violence (2021), Scream (2022) and Scream VI (2023), and provided the voice and motion capture for Phin Mason / Tinkerer in the video game Spider-Man: Miles Morales (2020).
+Brown appears in the supernatural series The Leftovers (2015–2017) and the legal drama series For the People (2018–2019), the slasher film Sound of Violence (2021), and the thriller film Missing (2023).
+She also plays Phin Mason / Tinkerer in the video game Spider-Man: Miles Morales (2020).

 Early life

-Brown was born in Alameda, California and raised in Springfield, Oregon.
+Brown was born in Alameda, California to an African-American father and white mother.
+She has Irish ancestry from the maternal side of her family.
+She was raised in Springfield, Oregon.
 At age four, Brown had her first role in a church musical which sparked her love of performing.
-Growing up, she participated in numerous musicals and was a member of various musical clubs, choirs and groups, some of which include University of Oregon, Portland Shakespeare Project, Art's Umbrella, Oregon Children's Choir, and Upstart Crow Studios.
+Growing up, she participated in numerous musicals and was a member of various musical clubs, choirs and groups, some of which include University of Oregon, Portland Shakespeare Project, Art's Umbrella, Oregon Children's Choir, and Upstart Crow Youth Theatre (formerly known as Upstart Crow Studios).
 Following high school, Brown moved to Portland, Oregon to pursue acting.